 Before creating workflow automation, we will create an HTML email template (the template that will be used for sending messages to the management department).

 Having a consistent look at the messages makes correspondence more professional.
 Configurable template and letterhead that all team members can use for their day-to-day email needs, make work easier.

 In order to use an HTML template, we need to create a letterhead first.
 We will use classic letterheads from the setup, and we will create a new one.
-There is a possibility for editing and customizing header and footer properties, colors, adding logo, etc. We will add ⋮IWConnect logo, and customize the color to match the logo’s colors.
+There is a possibility for editing and customizing header and footer properties, colors, adding logos, etc. We will add the ⋮IWConnect logo, and customize the color to match the logo’s colors.